 V. Security.
 Security and confidentiality shall be maintained by the teleworker at the same level as expected at all worksites.
 Restricted access or confidential material shall not be taken out of the primary worksite or accessed through a computer unless approved in advance by the supervisor.
 The teleworker is responsible to ensure that non-employees do not access University of Northern Iowa data, either in print or electronic form.

 W. Taxes.
 A home office is not an automatic tax deduction.
 Teleworkers should consult with a tax expert to examine the tax implications of a home office.
 The university will not provide guidance nor claim responsibility for any tax liability.
+Depending on the teleworker’s state of residence and because they are teleworking across state lines they may have their income taxed twice, once by the State of Iowa and once by the state where they reside.

 X. Telephone/Internet Expenses.
 The teleworker and supervisor will use the most efficient and effective way of handling long distance calls, whether that is the use of a state calling card or reimbursement of long distance business calls.
 If reimbursement is approved, the teleworker will submit a request for payment form along with a log of long distance business calls and an itemized copy of the telephone bill.
+Eligibility of reimbursable expenses should be pre-arranged and part of the Approval for a Telework Agreement.

 Y. Travel.
 The teleworker will not be paid for time or mileage involved in travel between the telework-site and the primary worksite.